Biomethane enters the grid only when it is safe, compliant and fully accounted for.

 Modular and scalable solutions

-Skids and modules that can be configured according to flow rates, site layouts and plant growth phases-from the first pilot configuration to more complex plants.
+Skids and modules that can be configured according to flow rates, site layouts and plant growth phases: from the pilot configuration to more complex plants.

 In many local grids, the growth of biomethane production can lead to saturation situations: the distribution network can no longer absorb all available renewable energy and production is penalized.